mstksg/inCode/copy/entries/singletons-4.md

     Try doing it for both (a) the "dependent proof" version (with the `Knockable` data type) and for (b) the type family version (with the `StatePass` type family).

+    [Solutions here!][solution3]
+I gave four different ways of doing it, for a full range of manual vs. auto-promoted defunctionalization symbols and `Knockable` vs. `Pass`-based methods.

     *Hint:* Look at the definition of `SomeDoor` in terms of `Sigma`: